MultiSafepay/docs/content/payments/features/server-to-server/activation.md

 The Risk Team checks your account and company performance.

-If approved, the Integration Team activates Server to Server in your account.
+If approved, the Integration Team activates Server to Server for your account.